Charles C. Stroud

 Charles Crawford "Doc" Stroud (October 23, 1870 – December 8, 1949) was an American football, basketball, and baseball coach and college athletics administrator.

-Stroud was born on October 26, 1870 in Thompson, Connecticut and attended Putnam High School in Putnam, Connecticut.
+Stroud was born on October 26, 1870, in Thompson, Connecticut, and attended Putnam High School in Putnam, Connecticut.
 He graduated from Tufts College in 1894.
 At Tufts, he played on the varsity football and baseball team and was captain of the track team.
-He taught for a year at Burr and Burton Academy in Manchester, Vermont before returning to Tufts in 1895 to attend Tufts Medical College and coach football.
+He taught for a year at Burr and Burton Academy in Manchester, Vermont, before returning to Tufts in 1895 to attend Tufts Medical College and coach football.
 Stroud earned a Doctor of Medicine degree from Tufts in 1897 and subsequently served as the school's physical director of athletics.
-He resigned from his position at Tufts in 1905 to succeed J. W. H. Pollard as physical director and athletic coach at Rochester University in Rochester, New York.
+He resigned from his position at Tufts in 1905 to succeed J. W. H. Pollard as physical director and athletic coach at University of Rochester.